fusionpbx/fusionpbx-docs/source/additional_information/nat.rst

 Default config
 ^^^^^^^^^^^^^^^
-The external_rtp_ip and external_sip_ip are set to $${local_ip_v4} in Advanced -> Variables by default.
+The external_rtp_ip and external_sip_ip are set to $${local_ip_v4} in Advanced -> Variables by default or Advanced Sip Profile settings.
 The local_ip_v4 variable is auto detected by FreeSWITCH.
 The variable can be also be overidden as a preset variable before it is used if you want to control the IP address that it represents.

 * This works good when the server has a public IP address.
 * It also works well when all phones are inside the same network and nothing needs to traverse the NAT.
 For example if you are using a SIP to TDM gateway and all your phones are in the same network.